antonsjava/charmap/README.md

 removeChars sequence is iterate sequentially (normally thera are only few chars to be explicitly removed.)

-You van use method BTCharMapper.convertLinearToBT() to order mapping sequence in binary tree.
+You can use method BTCharMapper.convertLinearToBT() to order mapping sequence in binary tree.

 You can write an simple code for transforming chars stored in file (first two lines as fromChars and toChars) into new file with chars in binary tree order. (for simplicity it usess also utilities